Sir Thomas Chapman, 7th Baronet: Early life and background

-Thomas Chapman was born in Southill, Westmeath, Ireland in 1846, the second of the three sons of William Chapman and his wife Louisa, daughter of Colonel Arthur Vansittart, of Shottesbrooke, and the grandson of Sir Thomas Chapman, 2nd Baronet.
+Thomas Chapman was born in Southill, Westmeath, Ireland in 1846, the second of the three sons of William Chapman (who was the son of Sir Thomas Chapman, 2nd Baronet of Kilua) and Louisa Vansittart, the daughter of Colonel Arthur Vansittart of Shottesbrooke.

 The family belonged to the Anglo-Irish landowning class and for generations its members had married into families of a similar standing in England and Ireland.
 With regard to the family's origins, Debrett's Baronetage (1918) commented:

 John Chapman, and his brother William, through the influence of Sir Walter Raleigh, their cousin-german, received large grants of land in Ireland, and settled in that country.
 Benjamin, the son of William Chapman, was an officer of cavalry in Cromwell's army, and for his services received the castle and estates of Killua, sometime the seat of the family.
 The 3rd baronet sat as M.P. for Westmeath ...
 Sir Benjamin James, 4th baronet, sat as M.P. for Westmeath ...
 1841–7 and was Lord-Lieutenant of that county.
 The 5th baronet, Sir Montagu Richard, was High Sheriff of County Westmeath.

 Thomas Chapman was brought up to lead the life of a country gentleman, at a house called South Hill, near the village of Delvin, County Westmeath, Ireland, a modest property of some 170 acres, and also at the family's town house in Dublin.
 He was educated in England, at Eton College.